ABOUT THE INDIANAPOLIS HIKING CLUB

 - 1985 Club participates in its first German-American Volksmarch

-- 1986 Ron Craig develops a hike rating system, still used today
+- 1986 Ron Craig develops a hike rating system, we still use today

 - 1987 Dues raised to $5.00 single and $8.00 for family